240-Million-Year-Old Prehistoric Turtle Is ‘Oldest’ Bone Cancer Case In Fossil Record

 This prehistoric turtle was about the size of a Chihuahua, measuring just 8 inches in length.
 The species had no exoskeleton (or exterior shell) but presented broad trunk ribs, which scientists later argued were the precursors of the hard body armor that turtles display today.

-While the team is unsure whether the bone cancer found in this particular specimen also led to its demise, Haridy speculates that the osteosarcoma may have cost the creature its life if it was advanced enough to spread to the lungs.
+While the team is unsure whether the bone cancer found in this particular specimen also led to its demise, Haridy speculates that the osteosarcoma may have cost the creature its life, if it was advanced enough to spread to the lungs.

 The same type of cancer was previously discovered in the ancient remains of a Triassic amphibian.
 Other prehistoric cases of cancer have been found in fish fossils.
 However, the osteosarcoma reported in the femur of Pappochelys rosinae is the earliest instance of cancer in an amniote.